 Plex folder inside Files.
 Your Plex Media Server libraries will automatically use the subfolder corresponding to the library type.

-Tip!: Remember to follow our naming and organization guide for your different content types for the best results.
+Tip!: Remember to follow our Media Preparation guide for your different content types for the best results.

 What formats does the hardware transcoding support?